serendeepia/playbook/_docs/5_2_communication.md

 #### When you are the speaker

-The most important is that you enjoy the conference.
+The most important thing is that you enjoy the conference.
 We suggest you to follow the next steps:

 1. Know your audience and adapt the contents for them
 1. Know the place where the talk is going to be and adapt the slides